EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Changelog ==

 = Easy Forms for MailChimp 6.2.3 - October 28th, 2016 =
+* Changed the way HTML field data is retrieved for compatibility with the options DB table and the Incentives Add-on
+* Fixed the path to the Knowledge Base on the welcome page
+* Refactored and localized the tinyMCE JS file
+* Fixed an i18n issue where an incorrect URL was being displayed in an error message

 = Easy Forms for MailChimp 6.2.2 - October 25th, 2016 =
 * Minor security patch - Thanks goes to the Tristan Madani for locating and disclosing the issues below.